top of page

 How to Consult with Workers

-There are a number of ways that consultation may take place.
-In small companies the PCBU may be able to talk directly to staff, or have representatives talk directly to staff at toolbox talks, staff meetings, or through email and phone correspondence.
+There are a number of ways that consultation may take place in a workplace.
+In small companies, representatives of the PCBU, maybe even the director or GM themselves, may be able to go out on the floor and talk directly to staff, or have supervisors conduct toolbox talks; or have staff meetings, or email and phone correspondence.

-The legal requirements in section 48 of the WHS Act about the nature of the consultation are that a PCBU must;
+Section 48 of the WHS Act describes the nature of consultation.
+It says that a PCBU must:

 • consult with workers who are, or who are likely to be, directly affected by a work health and safety matter,